Restricted Bernoulli Matrix Factorization: Balancing the trade-off between prediction accuracy and coverage in classification based collaborative filtering: Experimental results

 \subsection{Test performance}

-The previous experiments show good performance of \ac{ResBeMF}.
-However, the results shown are the average quality measures of the 5 cross-validation runs.
-To evaluate the true performance of \ac{ResBeMF}, we must compare their performance using: (a) the test partition, (b) other models of different nature, and (c) other quality measures.
+The previous experiments show the good performance of the proposed model, \ac{ResBeMF}, using validation data.
+However, these results are insufficient to conclude that the proposed model is better than the models it has been compared with.
+First, it is necessary to ensure the absence of model overfitting.
+To do this, the model should be evaluated on the test partition.
+This evaluation will be carried out using the Pareto front solutions obtained from the 5 cross-validation splits (i.e., the combination of hyper-parameters that forms the Pareto fronts shown in \cref{fig:pareto-front}).
+Additionally, it is necessary to compare the model with models of a different nature as well as with other quality measures.

-\Cref{fig:mf-test-error} compares the test scores of the proposed method with respect to other \ac{MF} based \ac{CF} methods: \ac{BeMF}, \ac{DirMF} and \ac{PMF} in the selected datasets (see \cref{tab:datasets}).
-In this experiment, two new quality measures have been added to those previously used in the validation step: $\textrm{accuracy}$, available only for classification-based models, and $\textrm{mAP}$.
-As the hyper-parameter tuning process executed for \ac{ResBeMF}, \ac{BeMF} and \ac{DirMF} returns multiple solutions (i.e.\ a Pareto front), the results of these figures for these models are shown as a solid line presenting the average error suffered in test by all solutions of the Pareto front and a shaded area representing 95\% confidence interval of these errors.
-In contrast, \ac{PMF} does not have a shaded area, since its coverage is always 1.0.
-Therefore, its hyperparameters have been tuned to minimize only the prediction error in terms of $\textrm{MAE}$ using a random search.
+\Cref{fig:mf-test-error} compares the test scores of the proposed method with respect to other \ac{MF} based \ac{CF} methods: \ac{BeMF}, \ac{DirMF}, \ac{PMF} and \ac{BiasedMF} in the selected datasets (see \cref{tab:datasets}).
+In this experiment, two new quality measures have been added: $\textrm{accuracy}$, available only for classification-based models, and $\textrm{mAP}$.
+The \ac{ResBeMF}, \ac{BeMF}, and \ac{DirMF} models are represented with a solid line and a shaded area.
+The solid line shows the average test error across all solutions on the Pareto front, while the shaded area represents the 95\% confidence interval of these errors.
+In contrast, \ac{PMF} and \ac{BiasedMF} are represented using only a solid line, as these models guarantee a coverage of 1.0 but cannot provide reliability for their predictions.
+Therefore, hyper-parameter optimization for these models was conducted using a random search aimed at minimizing the \ac{MAE} of the predictions. \Cref{tab:pmf-hyperparameters} and \cref{tab:biasedmf-hyperparameters} contain these hyper-parameters for \ac{PMF} and \ac{BiasedMF} models respectively.